Tesla Windshield Wiper Replacement Guide (2026): All Models, Sizes & Service Mode

 Step 1: Activate Wiper Service Mode

-Model 3 and Model Y:
+Model 3 and Model Y (including Highland and Juniper):

 - Put the car in Park with the touchscreen on